 Jewish children ages six months to eight years are eligible to receive PJ Library, a free Jewish book and CD-of-the-month club that is mailed home.
 Imagine their delight upon receiving a package every month with a special book or CD just for them!

-The PJ Library is an international, award-winning Jewish family engagement program created by the Harold Grinspoon Foundation and funded locally by the Lappin Foundation and by a grant from Cohen Hillel Academy.
+The PJ Library is an international, award-winning Jewish family engagement program created by the Harold Grinspoon Foundation and funded locally by Lappin Foundation and Epstein Hillel School.
 PJ stands for “pajamas”, a fitting name for a program whose organizers believe a bond is formed between children and their parents during story time before bed.
 The books are mostly soft covered with beautiful illustrations.
 A monthly newsletter is sent to families with helpful information about PJ Library books, Jewish holidays, and related arts and crafts activities.

 Visit the PJ Library website at www.pjlibrary.org for a wealth of resources for parents and families.

-The Lappin Foundation service area is one of 200 communities nationally to be part of this growing program that sends out 147,000 books every month.
+Lappin Foundation’s service area is one of 200 communities nationally to be part of this growing program that sends out over 167,000 books every month.